squidjs/terminal/README.md

 See the [documentation](https://squidjs.github.io/docs/cloud) for more information.

 ## CLI
-Squid ships with an easy-to-use CLI, used to start the app from any terminal and manage themes and plugins easily.
+Squid ships with an easy-to-use CLI, used to start the app from any terminal and manage packages easily.
 Run `squid --help` for a list of available commands.

 See the [documentation](https://squidjs.github.io/docs/cli) for more information.